Vandivier/redyellowgreen/README.md

 believe it or not, this is a monorepo:
 1. the root folder is a blitz project
-2. `./repurpose-scraper` is a python scraper that provides seeds for the blitz project
+2. `./repurpose-scraper` is a web scraper that provides seeds for the blitz project